 “We’re misunderstood.
 Every day we tour Dove Creek on our raft.
 The three of us look for settlers having trouble with bad individuals,” he bragged.

 Ned replied, “It’s not that simple!
 We don’t carry firearms!
-Have you ever brawled with an alligator gar that is eight foot long and weighs two hundred fifty pounds?”
+Have you ever brawled with an alligator gar that is eight feet long and weighs 250 pounds?”

 Ned barked, “Well, I have!”

 “But why did you manhandle a gar when you could have just speared it?” the peddler inquired.